Hexagram #10: Heaven over Lake

 This simple looking hexagram relates to circumstances which might be inherently risky.
 In most cases treading in dangerous places is inadvisable.
 At this time however, there is very little danger.
-It is written in the ancient Book of Changes that "One steps on the tail of a tiger at his or her own risk" -- but the appearance of this hexagram suggests that right now such an act would be ignored (or even seen as playful).
+It is written in the ancient Book of Changes that "One steps on the tail of a tiger at his or her own risk" -- but the appearance of hexagram number 10 suggests that right now such an act would be ignored (or even seen as playful).
 A more general reference here could be a mingling of people belonging to different social backgrounds.
 This sign is typically positive.

 Changes in Line 1